-Facts about hepatits C
+Facts about hepatitis C

 Hepatitis C is a liver disease caused by infection with the hepatitis C virus (HCV).
 HCV can cause both acute and chronic hepatitis infection, ranging in severity from a mild illness that lasts only a few weeks to a serious, lifelong illness resulting in cirrhosis and liver cancer.